Parmo7/Aston-Animal-Sanctuary/README.md

 ## About the Project
-The project has been carried out by <li><a href = "https://github.com/Parmo7"> Parminder Saini </a></li>, as part of the second-year module "Internet Applications & Techniques".
+The project has been carried out by <a href = "https://github.com/Parmo7"> Parminder Saini </a>, as part of the second-year module "Internet Applications & Techniques".

 ### The Task
 The task is to develop a website for an organisation called "Aston Animal Sanctuary".
 They run a sanctuary where animals are looked after before being adopted by members of the public.